php/doc-base/README.md

 should follow when writing phpdoc files, please refer to the PHP Documentation HOWTO.

+The PHP Documentation uses the [DocBook 5.2](https://tdg.docbook.org/tdg/5.2/) XML schema. \
+However, there is one small change between the official Docbook 5.2 schema and the schema used by the PHP documentation: the `<classsynopsis>` tag allows "One or more Oriented Object Programming inlines", like the [DocBook 5.1](https://tdg.docbook.org/tdg/5.1/classsynopsis) schema does, instead of "One Oriented Object Programming inlines".

 You can read the HOWTO online at: http://doc.php.net/tutorial/

 If you are already working with the phpdoc module,